jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 similar things were changed.

 The results reported below use the same test sequence as those above.
-The mdimporter reported when I ran the command 'mdimport -d1 foo.docx' in a Terminal was back to its original:
+The mdimporter reported when I ran the command `mdimport -d1 foo.docx` in a Terminal was back to its original:

     /System/Library/Spotlight/RichText.mdimporter